14 Sep Return To Sport Testing After ACL Reconstruction

 The goal of this test is to consecutively hop as fast as possible on the same leg for six meters, aiming to “stick” the final landing.
 The performance goal is to have the recently injured limb within 10% of the uninjured limb.
 Poor performance on this hop test (>10% difference between limbs) can identify those at risk of re-injury.

-This test is unique from the others as it adds a time component goal to the movement.
-With this addition, the athlete’s focus could shift from quality of the movement to the quantity (time) spent performing the test.
+This test is unique from the others as it adds a time component goal to the movement, which helps to evaluate the individual’s LE power compacity.
+Being able to evaluate an individual’s LE power after ACLR is very important!
+Keep in mind with this speed addition, the athlete’s focus could shift from the quality of the movement to the quantity (time) spent performing the test.
 It is important to remind the athlete not to sacrifice the quality of their movement for a better time.

 If there was only one test you were allowed to perform for ACL return to sport testing, The Prehab Guys would agree quad strength is the most important test.
 Although we do not have a video for this, the goal is to have perfect Limb Symmetry Index (LSI) with quad strength, meaning side-to-side your quad strength is even.
 However, the most ideal situation would have similar LSI to pre-injury levels, if not even MORE strength (meaning >100% LSI)